uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/how-binary-digits-work-junior.md

   Accept and record all answers to revisit at the end of the lesson.

 ## Lesson starter

+{panel type="general" title="Notes on resources"}

+There is also an online interactive version of the binary cards available (4 card version, corresponding to this activity, or 5 card version if students are comfortable with numbers up to 31), from the [Computer Science Field Guide](http://www.csfieldguide.org.nz/en/interactives/binary-cards/index.html?digits=8).
+However, we strongly recommend using physical cards to start with.

+{panel end}

 Did you know that right in the inside of any computer there are billions (that’s a really really big number) of little tiny things that can be turned on or off, like a light switch, and that when have lots of these things together they can display a number or a letter or a movie or make up your favourite game on your device?
 So let’s look at how they work.